FRBNY-DSGE/DSGE.jl/doc/README.md

 - `datapathroot::Setting{ASCIIString}`: The root directory for
 model input data.
 - `savepathroot::Setting{ASCIIString}`: The root directory for model output.
-- `data_vintage`::Setting{ASCIIString}`: Data vintage identifier,
+- `data_vintage::Setting{ASCIIString}`: Data vintage identifier,
 formatted YYMMDD (e.g. data from October 30, 2015 is identified by the string "151030".)
-By default, `data_vintage` is set to the most recent date of the files with name datapathroot/data/data_YYMMDD.h5.
+By default, `data_vintage` is set to the most recent date of the files with name `datapathroot/data/data_YYMMDD.h5`.
 It is the only setting printed to output filenames by default.

 #### Anticipated Shocks